 For instance, whenever I go to the grocery store, I try not to use plastic bags anymore.
 Instead, I use reusable bags, and if I forget my bags I’ll use paper bags instead.
 Another great way to reduce plastic usage is to buy a glass water bottle.
 This small investment is easy and functional.
 Also, be careful when buying facial cleansers with micro-beads inside because these simply go straight down the drain and ultimately end up in our oceans.

-Why is bamboo a sustainable material?
+Why is bamboo a sustainable materials?
 Bamboo is a fast-growing material that’s naturally biodegradable and is extremely abundant globally.
 It’s durability and renewable qualities rank it high in the most eco-friendly materials in the world and a popular replacement for plastic.

 Where does bamboo grow?
 Bamboo mainly grows in parts of Asia, Africa, South America, and North America.
 The vast majority of bamboo produced for retail use is grown in China as they have a lot of naturally growing bamboo.